johnperry-math/AoC2023/More_Detailed_Comparison.md

 * I speak both Ada and Rust, but not natively.
 My background in 1980s-era C/C++, [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), and [Modula-2](https://en.wikipedia.org/wiki/Modula-2) will probably be apparent.
 Code excerpts should accordingly be considered usable but not necessarily idiomatic.
 * My solutions may not be optimal, or even advisable.
-  * I only look at other people's solutions, or even the discussion of solutions, after I've either solved mine or become so hopelessly stuck that I'm looking for the insight needed to solve teh puzzle.
+  * I only look at other people's solutions, or even the discussion of solutions, after I've either solved mine or become so hopelessly stuck that I'm looking for the insight needed to solve the puzzle.
   * I do try to clean up my solutions, but not as much as I probably should.
   * I do weird things like solve Day 24 using [Groebner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis).